ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Example

 `VRTK/Examples/034_Controls_InteractingWithUnityUI` uses the `VRTK_UIPointer` script on the right Controller to allow for the interaction with Unity UI elements using a Simple Pointer beam.
 The left Controller controls a Simple Pointer on the headset to demonstrate gaze interaction with Unity UI elements.

 ---

+## UI Canvas (VRTK_UICanvas)

+### Overview

+The UI Canvas is used to denote which World Canvases are interactable by a UI Pointer.

+When the script is enabled it will disable the `Graphic Raycaster` on the canvas and create a custom `UI Graphics Raycaster` and the Blocking Objects and Blocking Mask settings are copied over from the `Graphic Raycaster`.

+### Inspector Parameters

+ * **Click On Pointer Collision:** Determines if a UI Click action should happen when a UI Pointer game object collides with this canvas.
+ * **Auto Activate Within Distance:** Determines if a UI Pointer will be auto activated if a UI Pointer game object comes within the given distance of this canvas.
+If a value of `0` is given then no auto activation will occur.

+### Example

+`VRTK/Examples/034_Controls_InteractingWithUnityUI` uses the `VRTK_UICanvas` script on two of the canvases to show how the UI Pointer can interact with them.

+---